thanos-io/thanos/docs/components/query.md

                                  which data is deduplicated.
 Still you will be able to query without deduplication using
                                  'dedup=false' parameter.
+      --query.instant.default.max_source_resolution=0s
+                                 default value for max_source_resolution for
+                                 instant queries.
+If not set, defaults to 0s only taking raw resolution into account.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).